Skip to main content

 Hour bank (+/-) = not adjusted

-The official standard time for the day is deducted from the Hour bank.
+The day’s official standard hours are deducted from the hour bank.

 Actual working hours = 0 hours